Enigmo: SequelEnigmo 2 was introduced in February 2006, and expands upon the basic principles set down by the original. Water is still a substance that can be manipulated, but lava and oil were swapped for laser beams and plasma particles. The game adds the dimension of depth to gameplay, and many solutions involving rotating the camera or objects in three dimensions. The graphics were also improved. The game takes place in outer space, specifically near Earth, Mars, Saturn, and asteroids, but gravity functions as it would on earth. Like the original, each container must have 50 units to be considered full. When all containers are simultaneously full (they lose their contents over time), the player wins the level.

-Enigmo for iOS
+iOS releases

 During WWDC 2008, it was announced that an iOS version of Enigmo was in development and would be available for purchase for the price of US$9.99 at the launch of the App Store.
 The game makes use of the iPhone's multi touch interface and is controlled entirely via touch.
 Players can use the swiping and pinching actions to zoom and pan and use their fingers to position the puzzle pieces.
-The game has been a success; it was voted the "Best iPhone Game" at WWDC '08 and has been met with very positive reviews in the App Store.
-Originally including only 50 levels, Enigmo has been updated to allow user designed levels created on the desktop versions of the game; the price was dropped to US$4.99 at that time.
-It was then dropped to US$1.99 on October 8, 2008 and later to US$0.99 for Black Friday.
-It is currently on sale for $0.99.

-Enigmo for iPhone and iPod Touch are now available in Dutch, German, Spanish, Japanese, Italian, and French.
-JR Language Translations provided the localisation of the game to Pangea Software.
+The game was voted the "Best iPhone Game" at WWDC '08 and has been met with very positive reviews in the App Store.
+Originally including only 50 levels, the iOS version of Enigmo has been updated to allow user designed levels created on the desktop versions of the game.
+The mobile versions of Enigmo were made available in Dutch, German, Spanish, Japanese, Italian, and French, with JR Language Translations providing the localisations of the game.